Managing Partner at Philoptima Consulting

 Health Care Administration West Texas A&M University BBA,

-Business Finance Father of five and grandfather of eight.
-New to farming, Byron raises bees, fish, trees for lumber and blueberries on a family farm in Mississippi.
-He is a lifelong Rotarian.
+Business Finance Father of five and grandfather of nine.
+Mississippi Tree Farmer, Byron raises bees, fish and blueberries on a family farm in Mississippi.
+Senior Rotarian (retired).